newnorth-navigation/.github/profile/README.md

 This organization is a collection of repositories dedicated to the NewNorth Project.
 The NewNorth project is dedicated to building a wrist-mounted compass which can be used for unique navigation.
 The device is intended as a novelty item but one which retains some usefulness.

+Q: Why would someone purchase this item?
+A: For the same reason one would purchase a compass in the modern day, fun.
 <!--

 **Here are some ideas to get you started:**